CyVerse-learning-materials/dnasubway_guide/step7.rst

      |sleuth_volcano_1|

      This scatter plot displays all transcripts colored by significance of differential abundance.
-Hovering your mouse over a given point provides additional information.
 You may also use menu on the left of the screen to highlight specific genes/transcripts or previously set filters from the results menu.